mrpndev/efa-itc/readme.md

 * Question time until class is no longer interested.

 If you're still unsure about anything, feel free to reach out to Paul Niemczyk.

+It’s really all about our opportunity to have real impact on transforming even more individual’s lives permanently.